 Patient reasons for suboptimal adherence include simple forgetfulness, being away from home, being busy, and changing daily routine.
 Other reasons include psychiatric disorders (depression or substance misuse), uncertainty about the effectiveness of treatment, lack of knowledge about the consequences of poor adherence, regimen complexity, and treatment side effects.
 The rising costs of medications, including generic drugs, and the increase in patient cost-sharing burden, has made adherence even more difficult, particularly for those with lower incomes.

 Patients seem better able to take prescribed medications than to adhere to recommendations to change their diet, exercise habits, or alcohol intake or to perform various self-care activities (such as monitoring blood glucose levels at home).
 For short-term regimens, adherence to medications can be improved by giving clear instructions.
 Writing out advice to patients, including changes in medication, may be helpful.
-Because low functional health literacy is common (almost half of English-speaking US patients are unable to read and understand standard health education materials), other ...
+Because low functional health literacy is common (almost half of English-speaking US patients are unable to read and understand standard health education materials), ...